 Dip your finger in water and rub the edge around the apples, then carefully fold the dough over and press down.
 The water acts as a sealant and will keep the dough from separating.
 Then take a fork and crimp the edges together even more.

 Lay each pie on a large cookie sheet and continue until they are all ready.
 You want to have this part fully completed before you start frying because they will only take a minute or two per side to fry.
-Once you have all the dough rolled out and all the pies made, add about 3/4 cup of Crisco shortening (depending on the size of pan) to a large skillet and turn to medium-high to melt.
+Once you have all the dough rolled out and all the pies made, add about 3/4 cup of Crisco shortening and a couple of tablespoons butter (depending on the size of pan) to a large skillet and turn to medium-high to melt.
 Keep the Crisco nearby because you will be adding more.
 The melted shortening should come up to not quite an inch in the pan, so that it doesn’t cover the pies but comes about halfway up the sides of the pies.

 Keep the grease at medium-high, and when it sizzles if you drop in water, it’s ready to go.
 Carefully lay two or three pies in the skillet, only two if your skillet is small as you don’t want to overcrowd them.